 We used the binding profiles of 112 distinct RBPs from ENCODE to fully explore the human RBP regulome (Supplementary Table S1), which has been previously under-investigated.
 Many of these RBPs are known to play key roles in post-transcriptional regulation, including splicing, RNA localization, transportation, decay, and translation (Supplementary Fig. S1).

 Our definition of the RBP regulome covers 52.6 Mbp of the human genome after duplicate and blacklist removal (Fig. 2A).
 It is 1.5 and 5.9 times the size of the whole exome and lincRNAs, respectively.
 In addition, only 53.1% of the RBP regulome has transcription-level annotations, such as transcription factor binding, open chromatin, and active enhancers.
-Unlike the transcription regulome, which has many distal elements, 55.1% of the RBP regulome is in the immediate neighborhood of the exome regions, such as coding exons, 3’ or 5’ untranslated regions (UTRs), and nearby introns (Fig. 2B; see methods section for more details).
+55.1% of the RBP regulome is in the immediate neighborhood of the exome regions, such as coding exons, 3’ or 5’ untranslated regions (UTRs), and nearby introns (Fig. 2B; see methods section for more details).
 Furthermore, we observed significantly higher cross-species conservation score in the peak regions versus the non-peak regions in almost all annotation categories, providing additional evidence of regulatory roles of RBPs (Fig. 2C).
 In summary, the large size of the regulome, the limited overlap with existing annotations, and the elevated conservation level highlight the necessity of computational efforts to annotate and prioritize the RBP regulome.

 Using universal features for baseline RADAR score